tonioeltopoquegira/NODE-flame-dynamics/README.md

 (2) Model problem as an ODE and learn the implicit derivative dQ'/dt .
 Here we first learn using a very small time step and an integrator.
 Then we could take learnt model for derivative, switch integrator add an interpolator for u and see if it still performs well.
 In this way you can trade-off computation expense and accuracy + it's a continuum model i.e. at each point t (integrator) can output a value Q given the previous points of u (here we need interpolator because our model learns relationship)

 Issues:
 (1) Higher frequencies are not well captured (New data?
 Augmentation using data from frequency domain in order to make them more explicit?
+For example use frequency data to adjust error of high frequencies.
 Possibly enforce more this time dependency in the input data using different architectures or attention?)
+Myabe take difference ground truth - result and do a regression w.r.t. frequencies that we are missing.

+What to do:
+-- > Hamiltonian
+--> attention time mechanism adjust it
+--> peaks adjustment branch